Skip to content

 How long has NowSquare been around?

-NowSquare was founded in 2016, and the founder has been professionally active since 1999.
-The collective track record includes more than 20 shipped products spanning the evolution from WAP sites in the pre-smartphone era to AI-powered website builders today.
-Four products are currently active and maintained.
+NowSquare was founded in 2016, and the founder has built products since 1999.
+He has shipped more than 20 products, from WAP sites in 1999 to an AI website builder today.
+Five products are currently active and maintained.

 What tech stack does NowSquare use?